Mus-42/azl/README.md

 ## Examples

-Examples can be found in examples folder.
+Code examples can be found in examples folder.

 To run use: